Celebrating 25 years of research training to combat HIV/AIDS

 A cadre of developing country scientists is trained

 Source: Fogarty's CareerTrac system.
-Data are incomplete,
+Data are incomplete, but

-under the AIDS International Research and Training Program.
+AIDS International Research and Training Program.

 Under the program, developing country trainees were selected to come to the U.S. grantee institutions to learn from experts and work in well-equipped laboratories.
 Training courses were short- or long-term and covered many different levels and topics, including master's and doctoral degrees, laboratory skills, proposal and paper writing, epidemiology, biostatistics, ethics and HIV/AIDS related biology.